flink-extended/dl-on-flink/README.md

 by leveraging an event-based scheduler(enhanced version of Airflow), Flink AI Flow also supports workflows that contain streaming jobs.
 Such capability is quite useful for complicated real-time machine learning systems as well as other real-time workflows in general.

-For more details, please check the [flink-ai-flow](flink-ai-flow) sub project.

 ## Deep Learning on Flink